What Is Code Purple At A Hospital

 7. Deactivation: The Code Purple is deactivated once the missing child has been located and is safe.
 A deactivation announcement is made over the public address system to inform staff members that the situation has been resolved.

 Variations and Customizations: While the core principles of a Code Purple remain consistent, hospitals may customize their protocols to fit their specific needs and resources.
-For example, some hospitals may use different code names or have more detailed search procedures.
+As an example, some hospitals may use different code names or have more detailed search procedures.
 It's important for all staff members to be familiar with the specific Code Purple protocol in their workplace.

 Trends and Latest Developments